Conversion data

 | 7+ seconds | −40%+ | $400K+ annual loss |

-Customers don’t mind paying for your product, but they don’t like being surprised.
-The fix isn’t removing fees; it’s displaying them earlier.
+The largest single driver of checkout abandonment isn’t slow load times or complicated forms — it’s unexpected costs.
+39% of shoppers abandon when shipping, taxes, or fees appear higher than expected at checkout.
+Customers don’t mind paying for your product; they don’t like being surprised.
+The fix isn’t removing fees — it’s displaying them earlier.
 Merchants who show estimated total costs (including shipping) on product pages or in cart see abandonment drop by double digits.
+Transparency builds trust.
+Surprises destroy it.

-| Field Count | Estimated Completion | Mobile Gap |
+| Field count | Estimated completion | Mobile gap |

 | 6–8 fields | 60–70% | −10–15% vs desktop |